gungoronline/linker/README.md

 ## Cronjobs
 - Cronjob detecter in content/check_requires.php.
 You can automatically forward your statistic messages to the mail address you specified on the config / config_email.php page.
 It is not necessary to do a server-side operation for this operation.
 - You will encounter statistics visuals in mail content.
 You can download it as a picture.
+- Folders
-- controller.php
+- - controller.php (File)
-- daily
+- - daily
-- mountly
+- - mountly
-- weekly
+- - weekly
-- yearly
+- - yearly
 ## Benefits
 - Instant SEO (after then installation)
 - - Sitemap.xml, feed.xml ready